Computational Pathology: A Survey Review and The Way Forward: Clinical Applications for CPath

 Prognosis involves predicting the likely development of a disease based on given patient features.
 For accurate survival prediction, models must learn to both identify and infer the effects of histological features on patient risk.
 Prognosis represents a merging of the diagnosis classification task and the disease-survivability regression task.

 Training a model for prognosis requires a comprehensive set of both histopathology slides and patient survival data (i.e. a variant of multi-modal representation learning).
 Despite the complexity of the input data, ML models are still capable of extracting novel histological patterns for disease-specific survivability \cite{37,26,111}.
 Furthermore, strong models can discover novel prognostically-relevant histological features from WSI analysis \cite{42,240}.
+As the quality and comprehensiveness of data improves, additional clinical factors could be incorporated into deep learning analysis to improve prognosis.